MateusPitura/desktop-electron-luneta/README.md

 Luneta is a Linux-based desktop application built with Electron.
-It provides an all-in-one search solution where users can search for a phrase or term and get results from multiple sources, such as translations, dictionaries, and more.
+It provides an all-in-one search solution where users can search for a phrase or term and get results from multiple sources, such as translations, dictionaries, and more

 - [Features](#features)
 - [How to Run](#how-to-run)